GabrieleGiuseppini/Floating-Sandbox/How to Build a Ship.md

 # Electrical Layer
 TODO
+- For every pixel in the electrical layer, there must exist a corresponding pixel either in the structural layer or in the ropes layer.

 # Ropes Layer
 A ropes layer image is an image that contains pairs of pixels with the same color; for each such a pair, Floating Sandbox will automagically fill-in